reallyenglish/ansible-role-example/README.md

     - name: Ensure /tmp/foo exists
       template: dest='/tmp/foo' src='foo.j2' mode=0644

 The first task includes a task file, `install-FreeBSD.yml`. ansible 1.9 does not support module 'package'.
-WHen you install a package, you need to specify package managers for different OS.
+When you install a package, you need to specify package managers for different OS.
 That means you need to create `install-$OSNAME.yml` for each OS (2.x supports genereic wrapper module for OSes).

 The second task creates the file from a template.